FC Zenit Saint Petersburg: Under Semak

 In May 2018, Mancini left to become the head coach of the Italy national football team.
 Sergey Semak became the new manager of Zenit, receiving a two-year contract.

 In August 2018, during the 1st leg of the 3rd qualification round of the UEFA Europa League, Zenit suffered a 0–4 loss to Dynamo Minsk.
 During the 2nd leg back on home ground, Zenit made a comeback winning 8–1, scoring 3 goals in the second half and 4 goals in the second half of the extra time, with 2 goals scored in the 120th minute.
 Zenit went on to beat Molde FK 4–3 on aggregate in the next round, entering the group stage of 2018-19 UEFA Europa League.

 In March 2020, the league was forced to halt due to the COVID-19 pandemic in Russia.
 Zenit secured another title on 5 July 2020 after a victory over FC Krasnodar, with 4 games left to play in the tournament.

 On 2 May 2021, Zenit secured their third title in a row in a 6–1 victory over second-place FC Lokomotiv Moscow.
 Zenit opened the 2021–22 season with a seventh win in the Russian Super Cup after a 3–0 win over Lokomotiv Moscow, but without major key players who left the club like Yuri Zhirkov, Andrei Lunev, and Sebastián Driussi.

 After the 2022 Russian invasion of Ukraine, former Ukrainian international Yaroslav Rakitskiy made a pro-Ukrainian post on Instagram and severed his contract with the team.
 FIFA and the UEFA indefinitely suspended the team from their competitions.
 In addition, the European Club Association suspended the team.

 On 30 April 2022, Zenit secured their fourth title in a row and eighth overall.
-Many of Zenit's foreign players have not been able to leave Russia, unable to secure moves away from Russian clubs, due to western sanctions placed upon the country as a result of Russia's war with Ukraine.
+Many of Zenit's foreign players have not been able to leave Russia, unable to secure moves away from Russian clubs, due to international sanctions placed upon the country as a result of Russia's invasion of Ukraine.

+On 7 May 2023, Zenit secured their fifth title in a row and ninth overall.

+In 2024, Zenit was one of the organizers of the Equality Cup, an international football tournament.

+On 25 May 2024, Zenit won their sixth title in a row dramatically on the last day of the season, as league-leading Dynamo Moscow lost to third-placed Krasnodar, allowing Zenit to come back to the top.
+The winning goal in Zenit's game against Rostov was scored in the 85th minute by Artur.
+On 2 June 2024, Zenit won the Russian Cup with a late-comeback 2–1 victory over Baltika Kaliningrad, Nuraly Alip scored the winning goal in the 5th added minute.
+On 13 July 2024, Zenit won the 2024 Russian Super Cup.